Using Soracom Air on various devices

 Raspberry Pi + USB modem

-Insert the Air SIM into the USB modem and connect the Raspberry Pi to the USB port.
+Insert the Air SIM into a USB modem and connect it to the Raspberry Pi via the USB port.
 You will need to set up power settings and launch some commands.
-Soracom sells Fujisoft’s 3G USB dongle, the FS01BU on Amazon and the User Console .
-Here we describe using the FS01BU as a USB modem.
+For this, the perfect solution is the Soracom Onyx LTE™ USB Modem, available on the User Console .

 Set the Air SIM in the USB modem